tylernygrendc/revised-workspace/readme.md

 This is a process could be automated within `npm run compress`, maybe with the help a `.env` variable, but that's a problem for future me.

-[^1]: getQueue() references (or creates) a node containing elements that have not yet been moved to their final position.
+[^1]: `getQueue()` references (or creates) a node containing elements that have not yet been moved to their final position.
+This isn't absolutely necessary, but helps to prevent layout shift.
-[^2]: getRandomId() returns a random string suitable for uniquely identifying an html element.
+[^2]: `getRandomId()` returns a random string suitable for uniquely identifying an html element.
+It's just a container for `crypto.getRandomValues()`.